jeremykendall/password-validator/README.md

 #### Combining Storage Decorator with Upgrade Decorator

 It is possible to chain decorators together thanks to the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern).
-A great way to use this is to combine the Storage and Upgrade Decorators together to first update a legacy hash and then save it.
-Doing so is very simple - you just need to pass an instance of the Storage Decorator as a constructor argument to Upgrade Decorator:
+A great way to use this is to combine the `StorageDecorator` and `UpgradeDecorator` together to first update a legacy hash and then save it.
+Doing so is very simple - you just need to pass an instance of the `StorageDecorator` as a constructor argument to `UpgradeDecorator`:

 ``` php
 use Example\UserDao;